ZoneMinder/zmeventnotification/docs/guides/install.rst

 -  In ZM 1.32.0 and above, go to your web interface, and go to ``Options->Systems`` and enable ``OPT_USE_EVENTNOTIFICATION`` and you are all set.
+- If you plan on using the machine learning hooks, there is more work to do.
+Please refer to :ref:`hooks:Installation` section.

 **The rest of this section is NOT NEEDED for 1.32.0 and above!**